JakubKurs/Azure-DevOps-kanbanBoard/README.md

 # 🚀 Azure DevOps - Kanban Board (Chrome extension)

 A Chrome extension for Azure DevOps that makes the board look like a Jira Kanban Board.
+Plugin written in free time to make work easier :)

 ## Board with extension